AryRubi/CesarCipher/README.md

-# CesarCipher
+# PythonProjects
+These are the projects in Python that I've done from scratch:

-Python Cesar's Cipher made from scratch by me
+Python Cesar's Cipher
-Python brute force Cesar's Cipher made from scratch too (gives all possibilities)
+Python brute force Cesar's Cipher

-Almost all the notes are in spanish given that was a personal/pleasure project lol
+Guess the number (from given range)